Measure Preserving Words are Primitive: Core graphs and the partial order of covers

-and by right integration of $R^{X}$, we obtain the order of magnitude of $\Phi^{X}$, which was our goal. \end{itemize} The paper is arranged as follows: in Section \ref{sec:Core-Graphs} the notion of core graphs is explained in details, as well as the partial order $ $ is finite. \item $\widetilde{\rk}\left(H\right)=-\chi\left(\G\right)$. \item The correspondence \eqref{pi_1_gamma} restricts to a correspondence between finitely generated subgroups of $\F_{k}$ and finite core graphs. \end{enumerate} \end{claim} Given a finite set of words $\left\{ h_{1},\ldots,h_{m}\right\} \subseteq\F\left(X\right)$ that generate a subgroup $H$, the core graph $\Gamma_{X}\left(H\right)$ can be algorithmically constructed as follows.
+In this paper we are mainly interested in finite core graphs, and we now list some basic properties of these (proofs can be found in \cite{Sta83,KM02,MVW07}). \begin{claim} Let $H$ be a subgroup of $\F_{k}$ with an associated core graph $\G=\G_{X}\left(H\right)$.
+The Euler Characteristic of a graph, denoted $\chi\left(\cdot\right)$, is the number of vertices minus the number of edges. \begin{enumerate} \item $\rk\left(H\right)<\infty\Longleftrightarrow\G$ is finite. \item $\rrk\left(H\right)=-\chi\left(\G\right)$. \item The correspondence \eqref{pi_1_gamma} restricts to a correspondence between $\mathfrak{sub}_{f\! g}\left(\mathbf{F}_{k}\right)$ and finite core graphs. \end{enumerate} \end{claim} Given a finite set of words $\left\{ h_{1},\ldots,h_{m}\right\} \subseteq\F\left(X\right)$ that generate a subgroup $H$, the core graph $\Gamma_{X}\left(H\right)$ can be algorithmically constructed as follows.
 Every $h_{i}$ corresponds to some path with directed edges labeled by the $x_{j}$'s (we assume the elements are given in reduced forms, otherwise we might need to prune leaves at the end of the algorithm).
 Merge these $m$ paths to a single graph (bouquet) by identifying all their $2m$ end-points to a single vertex, which is marked as the basepoint.
 The labeled fundamental group of this graph is clearly $H$.
 Then, as long as there are two $j$-labeled edges with the same terminus (resp.\ origin) for some $j$, merge the two edges and their origins (resp.\ termini).
 Such a step is often referred to as \emph{Stallings folding}.
 It is fairly easy to see that each folding step does not change the labeled fundamental group of the graph, that the resulting graph is indeed $\G_{X}\left(H\right)$, and that the order of folding has no significance.
 To illustrate, we draw in Figure \figref{folding_process} a folding process by which we obtain the core graph $\G_{X}\left(H\right)$ of $H=\langle x_{1}x_{2}x_{1}^{-3},x_{1}^{\;2}x_{2}x_{1}^{-2}\rangle\leq\F_{2}$ from the given generating set.

 A \emph{morphism} between two core-graphs is a map that sends vertices to vertices and edges to edges, and preserves the structure of the core graphs.
 Namely, it preserves the incidence relations, sends the basepoint to the basepoint, and preserves the directions and labels of the edges.